tytydraco/yessleep/out/The_one_that_got_away.md

 *And the time of death was during the exact same time you were on a run before coming home to shower and meet me to see the new Nosferatu film.*

 “You’re going to knock that glass over.”
+I pretended not to hear him.

 *He had run into the victim at the bar and charmed her, lured her out to the lake, probably to skinny dip or something pervious along the lines.*